-From about 2015, there has been talk of a national switchover of television viewing from analog to digital with deadlines missed severally in 2016 and 2017 and now virtually in 2018 with a new time table of switch over.
-In summary, Digital Terrestrial Transmission abbreviated DTT is a technological evolution of broadcast television and an advancement over analog television which involves the use of technology to transmit several channels over one transmitter and antenna system.
+Since about 2015, there have been talks of a national switchover of television viewing from analog to digital with deadlines missed severally in 2016 and 2017 and now virtually in 2018 with a new timetable of switch over.
+In summary, Digital Terrestrial Transmission, abbreviated as DTT, is a technological evolution of broadcast television and an advancement over analog television which involves the use of technology to transmit several channels over one transmitter and antenna system.
 Let me just draw the attention of all of us to the enormous benefits industry players, consumers and government stand to gain if this process is taken more seriously and implemented.

 - Consumers would now have the luxury of as many quality picture channels as are licensed by the regulator to watch without having to change antenna positions to watch their favorite channels.

 - There’s no longer the strain challenge posed by analog television channels where one struggles to view pictures amidst snowy transmission.
-With digital transmission, it’s either clear pictures or nothing at all
+With digital transmission, it is clear pictures or nothing at all.

-- The industry players (content providers), now have the equal platform in terms of reach, and quality of pictures to reach consumers.
+- The industry players (content providers), now have an equal platform in terms of reach, and quality of pictures to reach consumers.

-- It reduces the proliferation of TV masts and the associated effects of the radiations which has been a challenge for the environmental agencies to deal with
+- It reduces the proliferation of TV masts and the associated effects of the radiation, which has been a challenge for the environmental agencies to deal with

-- Industry players also have one major headache of Operations Cost associated with the installation and maintenance of transmission sites taken off their shoulders hence releasing enough cash to provide better content to the consumers
+- Industry players also have one major headache of operations costs associated with the installation and maintenance of transmission sites taken off their shoulders, hence releasing enough cash to provide better content to the consumers

-- Government now has some superintending level of control and can hence implement any tax or license regime using easy control measures to switch on or off any defaulters from both provider ends and customer ends
+- The government now has some superintending level of control and can hence implement any tax or license regime using easy control measures to switch on or off any defaulters from both provider ends and customer ends

-- Government has enough spectrum frequencies released for other transmission purposes after the switchover that will rake in more revenue into the national coffers
+- Government has enough spectrum frequencies released for other transmissions after the switchover that will rake in more revenue into the national coffers

-- Other service providers like data services (internet) could also take advantage and reach a larger population of viewers through technologies available in the digital stream, increasing revenue to government
+- Other service providers, like data services (internet), could also take advantage and reach a larger population of viewers through technologies available in the digital stream, increasing revenue for the government

-- The technology will promote the businesses of indigenous companies who are into production of set top boxes and digital sets hence increasing job creation to a high crescendo
+- The technology will promote the businesses of indigenous companies who are into the production of set-top boxes and digital sets, hence increasing job creation to a high crescendo

 - It saves the government some power from the generation mix, hitherto over 20 transmitters per region would have consumed